Head Start

 Eligibility Guidelines

-- Automatic eligibility is based on need rather than income.
-Preference is given to children from homeless families; families receiving SNAP, TANF, SSI; and foster children.
+• Eligibility is based on income.
+Preference is given to children from homeless families; families receiving SNAP, TANF, or SSI; and foster children.

 Schedule an Intake Appointment

-To schedule an intake appointment, please contact one of the Family Support Specialists listed below:
+To schedule an intake appointment, please contact one of the staff members listed below:

-The Fresh Start Market food pantry is located at 5454 Hohman Avenue in Hammond at the Women's Specialty and Dialysis Center entrance.
-The market is open the second Wednesday of the month from 9:00 A.M. to noon and the fourth Wednesday of the month from 3:00–6:00 P.M.
+The Hammond market is located at 5454 Hohman Avenue at the Women's Specialty and Dialysis Center.
+It is open the second Wednesday of the month from 9:00 A.M. to 1:00 P.M. and the fourth Wednesday of the month from noon to 4:00 P.M.
 A valid photo ID is required for entry.

 The Diaper Pantry allows eligible Lake County families to obtain free diapers and wipes.
 To register for the program and schedule an appointment, please call 1-877-PRE-NATAL.